19 January - 22 February 2022

 Support form: Research environment and research collaboration support

 Subject area: Natural and Engineering Sciences

-Focus: The researcher nominated for the 2021 visiting professorship shall be active within one or several of the following areas: geology and geophysics, ground, air and water processes, organism biology, ecology, systematics, or evolution.
+The researcher nominated for the 2024 visiting professorship shall be active within one or several of the following areas: Materials science, materials engineering, applied physics, engineering physics, astronomy, subatomic physics, light and materials physics.

-A representative of the host department shall be invited to be the project leader for the application.
+Applicant: Organisation.
+A representative of the host organisation shall be invited to be the project leader for the application.

 Grant period: 6-12 months

-Start of grant period: No earlier than January 2021
+Start of grant period: No earlier than January 2023 and January 2024 respectively

 Specific instructions for the call